ghksdl6025/pythonblockchainapp/README.md

 6. Use Mongodb to record transactions and activity and export the database in json format

 ## Update history
+2020.06.08

+- Quality control function file is uploaded which is python class for convenience in checking validation
+- Event generator is changed.
+Now 'sender','receiver','amount' are deleted.
+CI and d1,or d2 will be generated
+- Now transaction is transferred to other node immediately when it is created.
+Each nodes will validate transactions
+- New events 'Opening quality control','Filling quality control', and 'Closing qualtiy control' will be recorded in mongodb
+- 'repeat_request_transaction' function is created in random_valide.py file, which to replicate previously generated transaction in 'request_transaction'only to check performance by reading event_list.json file.

 2020.06.01

 - Now mongodb will record, 'Transaction initiated', 'Transaction validated', 'Validated transaction received', and 'Mining new block'.